Marine Weather Guides and Publications

 The following list of marine weather publications is provided to assist the boating and yachting community in determining what weather products are available and how to make the best use of them.

 Never lose sight of the importance that weather plays for those of us who head offshore for recreation or for work.
 It is one of the most important factors regarding the safety of vessel and crew.
 It has the ability to turn an enjoyable day on the water with family and friends into the proverbial nightmare of a life threatening situation.

-A Mariner’s Guide to Weather Services Great Lakes
+A Mariner’s Guide to WX Services Great Lakes

 This brochure outlines the National Weather Service products available for Great Lakes Mariners including: